-- 1. A lay minister's license may be renewed annually.
+1. A lay minister's license may be renewed annually.
 Three additional specified courses must be completed for each of the first seven renewals.
-If, at the close of any year, a licensed lay minister has not properly completed all three of the required courses, consideration for renewal of a license is to be postponed until all three are completed.
-The local director of Aldersgate Christian Training\ shall keep the records. - 2.
-The courses for the first seven annual renewals of each license shall be specified by the conference board of ministerial education and guidance from the current list established by the Aldersgate Christian Training Advisory Council, with approval by the denominational Commission on Christian Education.
+If, at the close of any year, a licensed lay minister has not properly completed all three of the required courses, consideration for renewal of a license is to be postponed until all three are Par.
+602 completed.
+The pastor shall keep the records.

+2. The courses for the first seven subsequent year renewals shall include one in Bible study, one in doctrine and Christian living, and one in practical resources.
 The texts or resources for such courses shall be identified by the Aldersgate Christian Training Advisory Council.
-After the first seven renewals, a lay minister's license may be renewed annually without further required studies.

-The denominational Director of Aldersgate Christian Training shall prepare a brochure outlining the requirements and procedures related to lay ministers' licenses and renewal requirements.
+After the first seven renewals, a lay minister's license may be renewed upon the completion of one additional course per year.
+The denominational director of Aldersgate Christian Training shall prepare a brochure outlining the requirements and procedures related to lay minister's licenses and renewal requirements.